nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ###  Starts review session : `start`

-To start a review session, user simply needs to type in `start` command, and a new review session will be started.
+To start a review session, user simply needs to type in `start` command.

 Format: `start`